 That's doable, right?

-What's included in our Jargon Journal program:
+What's included in each Jargon Journal unit:

 Vocabulary Words (for posting on the board during discussions)